-When meditating feels hard, I watch a candle or an incense burns in silence.
+When meditating feels hard, I watch a candle or an incense burn in silence.
 I fix my gaze onto the flame, the glowing dot; following each movement and noticing each moment of changes; no matter how minuscule: that second when the candle melt, when something flickers, when the ashes fall.

 In the evening, I listen to this and this, beautiful music from Toshi Arimoto.
 I lit up some of my favorite scented candles and sit cross-legged on the couch in the dim-lit room.
 I close my eyes and start breathing following the rhythm of his music.
 I find this activity really soothing and I can tell that my body is enjoying it.
 I also realized that since I am concentrating to breathe according to the rhythm, my mind doesn’t wander as easily.
 I’ll do this breathwork for 20-30 minutes, and I always feel calmer and more grounded afterward.